tannerpace/weatherclient/pages/posts/pages/posts/dronegiglist.md

 I invite you all to be a part of this journey.
 Together, let's shape the future of the drone industry, making it more connected, more efficient, and more innovative.

-Stay with us, as DroneGigList unfolds, and let's elevate the world of drone services to unparalleled heights.
+Stay with us, as DroneGigList unfolds, with innovative infrastructure, and opensouce software, lets democratize premium drone assets and data processing for all.